Western District Public Cargo Working Area: History

-The Instagram Pier was originally mainly for freighting, and has been known as the Western District Public Cargo Working Area.
+The Instagram Pier was originally mainly for freighting and has been known as the Western District Public Cargo Working Area.
 It is one of the six public cargo working areas managed by Hong Kong's Marine Department.
 With the replacement of small and medium-sized freight companies by large transportation corporations, the usage of the Western District Public Cargo Working Area has become more infrequent.
 With the lack of amusement parks in the Western District, people began to occupy the area for walking dogs or even fishing.
-Starting from around 2010, it has been known for its scenery for watching the sunset which makes it a good place for photos.
+Since around 2010, it has been known for its scenery for watching the sunset, which makes it a good place for photos.

 The area has become a popular place for witnessing sunsets and shooting photos.
-The picturesque surrounding area seen from the pier has taken on the nickname – "Mirror of the Sky", since many photographs are taken of the reflective shoreline there.
+The picturesque surrounding area seen from the pier has taken on the nickname "Mirror of the Sky," since many photographs are taken of the reflective shoreline there.
 The name refers to the natural phenomenon of reflections seen on the unusually thick layer of water remaining on the ground after rainfall.
-The water clearly reflects the sky, and shadows of people and objects standing on the horizon.
+The water clearly reflects the sky and the shadows of people and objects standing on the horizon.
 Sunsets often add a stunning effect to this phenomenon.

-In 2013, the Instagram Pier won in the "Outstanding Public Space Elections," jointly organised by Designing Hong Kong, Hong Kong Public Space Initiative and other groups.
+In 2013, the Instagram Pier won the "Outstanding Public Space Elections," jointly organized by Designing Hong Kong, the Hong Kong Public Space Initiative, and other groups.
 While the Instagram Pier received the highest number of votes in that election, it is technically not a public place.
 In fact, the Marine Department has posted warning notices at the pier entrance, citing public safety regulations.
 Only those engaged in loading and unloading operations are officially allowed at the pier.

-After the introduction of the West Island line in the MTR in the first quarter of 2015, the pier has become more famous.
+After the introduction of the West Island line on the MTR in the first quarter of 2015, the pier has become more famous.
 In addition, the exposure on social media has attracted even more visitors, especially those from overseas.
 The end of the work day at the pier is the perfect timing for sunset.
-Photographers often line up with their tripods waiting for the sun to fall on the horizon line.
+Photographers often line up with their tripods, waiting for the sun to fall on the horizon line.

 On March 1, 2021, the Marine Department used the epidemic as a reason to prohibit the public from freely entering the Instagram Pier except staff.